• Skip to primary navigation

 Rinse and drain the broccoli and cut into approximately 2 inch florets.
 Place them in storage bag or large bowl.

-Pour the marinade over the broccoli and keep refrigerated at least 30 minutes, up to 1 hour.
+Pour the remaining ingredients over the broccoli and keep refrigerated at least 30 minutes, up to 1 hour.

 Broccoli with marinade in plastic storage bag.

-Drain the broccoli.
+Drain the broccoli mixture.
+Discard leftover marinade.
 Heat a large skillet over medium high heat, adding 1 tablespoon oil.
 Spread the broccoli out in the pan in a single layer.

 Stir fry the broccoli for 3-4 minutes.
 Add a few tablespoons of water and cook another 3 minutes or so, depending on how crisp or tender you like to eat it.